dOrgTech/homebase-app/README.md

 - **`Quorum threshold`**: currently a natural number representing the total amount of votes required for a proposal to pass.
 Each token staked in a vote operation represents a vote.
 Therefore, with a quorum threshold of 500, a vote that stakes 500 tokens would make the proposal pass.
 - **`Maximum proposal size`**

+### Etherlink (EVM) DAO Settings

+- Voting Delay: you can set the Voting Delay to 0 to start voting immediately when a proposal is created.
+Voting Period and Execution Delay must be greater than 0.

 **Distribution Settings**:

 - **`TokenHolders`**: initial token holder addresses and their initial balances.
 At least 1 is required.